-Each of my wooden paddles is designed individually and is unique.
+Each of my woodworking projects is designed individually and is unique.
 They vary in shape, size, design, added detail, and of course wood choices.
 I do not use templates or plans when creating each piece, nor have I ever sought to make two the same.
 Rather I work from scratch on every creation, sketching designs directly onto the wood before starting work with a saw, followed by any number of other woodworking tools.

 Our primary factors in informing the design process are the unique requirements of each client and site.
 The client is asked qualifying questions, so that by determining wood type, color design and other preferences they can be presented with preliminary concepts that respond directly to an interpretation of their needs and wishes.